RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/1_home_screen/index.en.md

    It is removed from the project list area, but the files that constitute the project can remain on the server side.

 ## Mass Delete Multiple Projects
-Enabling the __batch mode__ switch allows you to select multiple projects.
+Enabling the __BATCH MODE__ switch allows you to select multiple projects.
 In this state, you can delete multiple projects at once by clicking the __REMOVE__ or __REMOVE FROM LIST__ button.

 --------